Leo-YiLuan/Disable-Swap-Memory-macOS14/README.md

-# Disable Swap Memory on macOS Sonoma Version 14.1.1
+# Disable Swap Memory - Yi(Leo) Luan

+**Last Updated:** December 1, 2023
+**Location:** Canada

 **Save your SSD life!**

+Tested with macOS Sonoma Version 14.1.2

+Most of the guides online do not work with macOS Sonoma 14.1.1 or later.

 *Warning: With insufficient memory, the kernel may potentially terminate processes.
 This guide is recommended for users with ample memory space based on their usage.*

 ## Disable SIP (System Integrity Protection)

 ### Start up your computer in macOS Recovery (Apple Silicon)